えいたんごクイズ

 覚え方のコツ Memory Tip

-Connect lame with legs, walking, and the word limp.
-It gives a physical image of a person or animal that cannot walk normally.
-It often appears in phrases like a lame horse, a lame leg, or go lame.
-Be careful when using it about people, because it can sound old-fashioned or offensive.
+Connect `lame` with legs, walking, and the word `limp`.
+That gives you a physical image: a person or animal who cannot walk normally.
+It often appears in phrases like `a lame horse` or `go lame`, and later you can notice its figurative meaning in informal English.

 例文